uwiger/parse_trans/doc/ct_expand.md

 ct_expand has now been extended to also evaluate calls to local functions.
-See examples/ct_expand_test.erl for some examples, and also limitations.
+See examples/ct_expand_test.erl for some examples.
-Specifically, using functions that return funs, that are then passed to other
-functions, doesn't work.